WemimoAdewale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script that pist all mutiples of 3 and 5
+script that prints eact term in fibonacci sequence